boomlinde/petshop/README.md

                         was entered.
 You can leave insert mode by pressing Escape
     t                 - Fit selection to yanked
+    m                 - Toggle mouse control
     C                 - Toggle between lower/upper case
     F1                - Save project
     F2                - Load project

 Mouse control
 -------------

+Mouse control may be toggled by pressing 'm', By default, it's enabled.

 The selection may be controlled using the mouse.
 Holding shift, the selection size can be changed by moving the mouse.
 The left, right and middle buttons